-Label Description 3.
+Label Description 4.
 Internet The Internet port light should be lit.
 If it is not, make sure the Ethernet cable is securely attached to the wireless router Internet port and the modem, and that the modem is powered on.
-4. Wireless The wireless light should be lit after turning on the wireless router.
 5. LAN (Ports 1-4) A LAN light should be lit for each connected computer on your network.
 Green indicates that your computer is communicating at 100 Mbps; amber indicates communication at 10 Mbps.
 If a LAN light is not lit for each connected Ethernet cable, make sure that the Ethernet cable from the computer to the router is securely attached at both ends, and that the computer is turned on.